-Standard 1: Minimum of 88% of the service area population should reside within one-half mile of a bus route.

-Standard 2: Maximum headways of 30 minutes.

-Standard 3: Operate seven days a week.

-- Objective B: Adequately serve the elderly and disabled population through fixed route and paratransit. - Standard 1: Fixed route fare for elderly and disabled no higher than one-half the base fares. - Standard 2: All wheelchair lifts/ramps should operate at all times. - Standard 3: Increase ADA-compliant bus stops per the ADA Transition Plan. - Standard 4: Operate paratransit in compliance with the Americans with Disabilities Act of 1990. - Objective C: Serve low-income and minority populations equitably throughout the system. - Standard 1: Complete Title VI Program every three years, as required by federal law. - Standard 2: Conduct fare and/or service equity analyses when there is a fare change or a change in service levels leading to a 25% or greater change in total revenue service hours or miles. - Standard 2: Evaluate and prioritize potential service changes within the context of Disadvantaged Area Communities. - Objective D: Secure a stable and sufficient funding mechanism. - Standard 1: Identify and coordinate funding mechanisms. - Standard 2: Identify short- and long-range funding needs and maximize revenues.
+- Standard 1: Minimum of 88% of the service area population should reside within one-half mile of a bus route. - Standard 2: Maximum headways of 30 minutes. - Standard 3: Operate seven days a week. - Objective B: Adequately serve the elderly and disabled population through fixed route and paratransit. - Standard 1: Fixed route fare for elderly and disabled no higher than one-half the base fares. - Standard 2: All wheelchair lifts/ramps should operate at all times. - Standard 3: Increase ADA-compliant bus stops per the ADA Transition Plan. - Standard 4: Operate paratransit in compliance with the Americans with Disabilities Act of 1990. - Objective C: Serve low-income and minority populations equitably throughout the system. - Standard 1: Complete Title VI Program every three years, as required by federal law. - Standard 2: Conduct fare and/or service equity analyses when there is a fare change or a change in service levels leading to a 25% or greater change in total revenue service hours or miles. - Standard 3: Evaluate and prioritize potential service changes within the context of Disadvantaged Area Communities. - Objective D: Secure a stable and sufficient funding mechanism.

+Standard 1: Identify and coordinate funding mechanisms.